Héctor Elizondo: Career

 From 1962 to 1963, Elizondo studied dance at the Ballet Arts Company at Carnegie Hall.
-During 1962–63, he also studied acting under Mario Stiletti at Stella Adler Theatre Studio when it was located in the Dryden East Hotel on East 39th St. In 1965, he landed a part in the off-Broadway show Kill the One-Eyed Man.
+During the period, he also studied acting under Mario Stiletti at Stella Adler Theatre Studio when it was located in the Dryden East Hotel on East 39th St. In 1965, he landed a part in the off-Broadway show Kill the One-Eyed Man.

 In 1968, he got a part in the play The Great White Hope.
-His first major success came when he played "God" in the guise of a Puerto Rican steam room attendant in Steambath, for which he won an Obie Award for his performance.
-Many of his roles involve playing a friend of or sympathizer to the lead character.
+His first major success came when he played "God" in the guise of a Puerto Rican steam-room attendant in Steambath, for his performance in which he won an Obie Award.

-In 1974, Elizondo played an ex-mafioso-turned-subway hijacker "Mr. Grey" in The Taking of Pelham One Two Three.
+In 1974, Elizondo played an ex-mafioso-turned-subway hijacker, "Mr. Grey," in The Taking of Pelham One Two Three.

-He starred as a Puerto Rican widower on the CBS television series, Popi (1975–76).
+He starred as a Puerto Rican widower on the CBS television series Popi (1975–1976).
 The short-lived series, which ran for 11 episodes, was one of the first American network television series to feature a Latino theme and cast.
-In 1975, he portrayed the murderer in an episode of Columbo, "A Case of Immunity".
+In 1975, he portrayed Hassan Salah, the murderer in an episode of Columbo, "A Case of Immunity".
 He was a member of the cast of the 1985–86 CBS situation comedy Foley Square, starring Margaret Colin.

 In the 1980s, Elizondo befriended Garry Marshall, who was impressed with his talent.
 Their first film together was Young Doctors in Love, in which Elizondo displays his guitar-playing talent.
 His role in Pretty Woman lasted only 10 minutes, but led to a Golden Globe nomination.
-In 1999, he co-starred in Runaway Bride as Fisher, the husband of the male protagonist's ex.
+In 1999, he co-starred in Runaway Bride as Fisher, the husband of the male protagonist's ex-wife.
 Elizondo has participated in more than 80 films (18 of which have been Marshall's).
-He appeared in every film that Marshall directed, including a brief appearance as a Portuguese fisherman in Overboard, which starred Kurt Russell and Goldie Hawn.
+He appeared in every film that Marshall directed, including a brief appearance as a Portuguese fisherman in Overboard.